 Conclusions

-Conclusion 1 – The team found that, generally, program implementers are utilizing the SEM Best Practices Report findings.
-Implementers are following recommendations in the SEM Best Practices Report for handling non-routine events (NREs) and other facility adjustments, modeling strategies and goodness of fit, and determining when to conduct top-down or modeling vs. bottom-up or engineering savings calculations.
-The evaluation team also identified additional documentation released in October 2020 and not covered in the SEM Best Practices report to address NREs, from IPMVP’s Application Guide on Non-Routine Events and Adjustments which are relevant and should also be incorporated into the SEM program design in Connecticut.
+Conclusion 1 – The team found that, generally, program implementation vendors are utilizing the SEM Best Practices Report findings.
+Implementation vendors are following recommendations in the SEM Best Practices Report for handling non-routine events (NREs) and other facility adjustments, modeling strategies and goodness of fit, and determining when to conduct top-down or modeling vs. bottom-up or engineering savings calculations.
+The evaluation team also identified additional documentation released in October 2020 and not covered in the SEM Best Practices report to address NREs, from IPMVP’s Application Guide on Non-Routine Events and Adjustments, which is relevant and should also be incorporated into the SEM program design in Connecticut.

-Conclusion 2 – Enrollment in the program has persisted to be very low over the past 3 years.
+Conclusion 2 – Enrollment in the program has remained very low over the past 3 years.
 Broader market conditions and certain program-specific elements as described below have been reported as reasons for low participation.
 The expectation was to enroll 12 participants annually (per Statewide Plan).
 In 2020, enrollment was zero; in 2021, enrollment was two; and by Q4 2022, enrollment was six.
 Ramp up, although happening, is slow.
-Evaluators found the barriers to low enrollment to be a combination of five factors: (1) Lack of program awareness and understanding, (2) Low program incentives, (3) Labor shortages, (4) Length of commitment required, and (5) COVID-19 related impacts reported by implementers and participants when discussing program barriers (i.e., not being able to go on-site to recruit participants).
-With continued low enrollment, there is a risk that the time and costs associated with the program will not be worth the expected value.
+Evaluators found the low enrollment to be a function of five factors: (1) lack of program awareness and understanding, (2) labor shortages, (3) length of commitment required, (4) COVID-19 related impacts reported by implementation vendors and participants when discussing program barriers (i.e., not being able to go on-site to recruit participants), and (5) low program incentives.
+Continued low enrollment presents a risk that the time and costs associated with the program will not be worth the expected value.
+As the impacts of COVID-19 abate over time, some of the factors revealed during the current evaluation may subside.

+An evaluation of Xcel Energy’s SEM program revealed that cost-effectiveness had been reached – in large part, by increasing the average project savings even while engaging a relatively small number of customers.
+Methods to recruit customers for SEM programs in other states included program administration or implementation vendor outreach, account manager outreach, or customer-initiated recruitment.

-Conclusion 3 – Customers and implementers seem to have different expectations as to what data can and should be provided.
+Conclusion 3 – Customers and implementation vendors seem to have different expectations as to what data can and should be provided.
 This disconnect is a potential barrier to program participation and can prevent successful modeling of program savings.

-Conclusion 4 – Training effectiveness varies depending on how much previous experience program participants have in energy efficiency prior to joining the SEM program.
-(In this report, “training” consists of activities that are undertaken by program and vendor staff to improve participants’ SEM expertise.
-These activities are further described in Section 3.6).
+Conclusion 4 – Training effectiveness varies depending on how much previous experience program participants have in energy efficiency prior to joining the SEM program (in this report, “training” consists of activities that are undertaken by program and vendor staff to improve participants’ SEM expertise.
+These activities address topics such as portfolio management, energy efficiency, ISO standards, and other topics and are further described in Section 3.6).
 Participants with more experience desired more sophisticated coaching and training.
 Additionally, in general, customers preferred and valued in-person training opportunities and engagement.

-Conclusion 5 – The DNV evaluation team’s review of program material did not uncover any documents clearly pertaining to data acquisition that were provided to program participants.
+Conclusion 5 – The DNV evaluation team’s review of program material did not consistently uncover documents provided to program participants that clearly pertain to guidance and standards of data acquisition processes.
 An additional data collection challenge for many SEM programs is reluctance from participants to share proprietary data.
+A separate evaluation effort for Bonneville Power Administration found that regular, ongoing communication between the program and customer teams over multiple years resulted in the collection of high-quality data.

-Conclusion 6 – The DNV evaluation team found that there was no independent review of implementer modeling approaches being undertaken by the utilities within the program.
+Conclusion 6 – The DNV evaluation team found that there was no independent review of implementation vendor modeling approaches being undertaken by one of the Companies within the program.

 Recommendations